kazurayam/VisualInspectionTutorial/docs/index.md

 The line (14) prints the summarized information of the material: the ID, the FileType, and the Metadata.

 You can also get various information out of the `material` variable.
-For example, the line (15) retrieves the value of `"URL.host"` out of the material object, compares it with the expected staring value.
+For example, the line (15) retrieves the value of `"URL.host"` out of the material object, compares it with an expected value.

             assertEquals("kazurayam.github.io",
                     material.getMetadata().get("URL.host"));        // (15)

 Please check the [Javadoc of Material](https://kazurayam.github.io/materialstore/api/com/kazurayam/materialstore/core/Material.html) for what sort of accessor methods are implemented.

-## 3rd example: writing multiple images
+== 3rd example: writing multiple Materials

-Web will make a test case which downloads 3 image files from public URL and store them into the store.
+The `T03WriteMultipleImagesTest` class downloads 3 PNG image files from a public URL and store them into the store.

     public class T03WriteMultipleImagesTest {
         private Store store;